• Skip to primary navigation

 • Remove the eggs with a slotted spoon and place them in a bowl of ice water to cool.

-• While your eggs are cooking, rinse your potatoes in cool water and peel them, if desired.
+• While the eggs are cooking, rinse the potatoes in cool water and peel them, if desired.
 If keeping the skins on, scrub them clean, if needed.

-• Cut your potatoes into 1 ¼-inch chunks: Cut the potatoes in half, then in half again, and in half again until you have chunks.
-Place your potatoes in a bowl of water to prevent them from turning reddish brown.
+• Cut the potatoes into 1 ¼-inch chunks, (Cut the potatoes in half, then in half again, and in half again until you have chunks.)
+Place the raw potato chunks in a bowl of cold water to prevent them from turning reddish brown.

-• When your eggs are done and removed from your pot, you can drain the water and use the same pot to cook your potatoes.
+• When the eggs are done and removed from your pot, you can drain the water and use the same pot to cook the potatoes.

-• Transfer your potatoes and water to the pot and add enough extra cold water to cover the potatoes by two inches.
+• Transfer the potatoes and their water to the pot and add enough extra cold water to cover the potatoes by two inches.
 Add a teaspoon of salt to the pot and place it on the stove over high heat, covered.

-• When the pot is boiling (keep an eye on it as soon as you hear it bubbling, so it doesn't spill over), lower the heat to keep the pot simmering and boil the potatoes for 10 minutes, covered, or until you can stick a fork in them with just a little resistance.
+• When the pot is boiling (keep an eye on it as soon as you hear it bubbling, so it doesn't spill over), lower the heat to keep the pot simmering.
+Boil the potatoes for 10 minutes, covered, or until you can stick a fork in them with just a little resistance.
 (You don't want the potatoes so soft that they fall apart.)

 • Drain the potatoes well in a colander in the sink.
 Transfer the potatoes to a sheet pan in a single layer to cool off.

-• Peel and chop your red onion, pat the pieces dry, and add them to a large serving bowl.
-Rinse and pat dry your green onion.
+• Peel and chop the red onion, pat the pieces dry, and add them to a large serving bowl.
+Rinse and pat dry the green onion.
 Snip off the stringy bottom tip and discard it.
 Use kitchen scissors (or a knife) to cut the green onion into small pieces and add them to your bowl.

-• Peel your cooled hard-boiled eggs, rinse them and pat them dry.
+• Peel the cooled hard-boiled eggs, rinse them and pat them dry.
 Chop them into small chunks and add them to your bowl.

-• Pat your potatoes dry and add them to the large bowl.
+• Pat the potatoes dry and add them to the large bowl.

-• In a small mixing bowl, add all of your dressing ingredients and whisk well to combine.
+• In a small mixing bowl, add all of the dressing ingredients and whisk well to combine.
 There should be no liquid pooling on the edges.

-• Serve chilled.
+• Serve chilled after stirring and tasting to see if additional salt or cayenne pepper are needed.
 Do not leave the potato salad out of the fridge for more than two hours.
 Place it over a tray of ice if needed for a party.

 Notes